bower/bower.github.io/index.md

 is_home: true
 ---

-<p class="lead">Web sites are made of lots of things &mdash; frameworks, libraries, assets, utilities, and rainbows.
-Bower manages all these things for you.</p>
+<p class="lead">Web apps are made of lots of things &mdash; frameworks, libraries, assets, utilities, and rainbows.
+Bower works with you to manage all these things -- except for the rainbows (Bower will do that for you).</p>

-Bower works by fetching and installing packages from all over, taking care of hunting, finding, downloading, and saving the stuff you're looking for.
+To [get started](#getting-started), Bower works by fetching and installing [packages](/search) from all over, taking care of hunting, finding, downloading, and saving the stuff you're looking for.
 Bower keeps track of these packages in a manifest file, [`bower.json`](/docs/creating-packages/#bowerjson).
-How you use packages is up to you.
+How you use [packages](/search) is up to you.
 Bower provides hooks to facilitate using packages in your [tools and workflows](/docs/tools).

 Bower is optimized for the front-end.
 Bower uses a flat dependency tree, requiring only one version for each package, reducing page load to a minimum.